nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 ```
 **Result:**

-When I used the ping command i couldn't communicate with google.com resulting in a 100% loss.
-However when pinging 8.8.8.8 an address and not a domain name we got a 0% loss.
+The ping request to google.com failed with 100% packet loss.
+However, the ping request to 8.8.8.8 completed successfully with 0% packet loss.

 **Finding:**
-Since when pinging a domain name we aren't able to communicate with the website but when pinging an address directly we are this looks to be likely a DNS name resolution problem.
+The successful ping to a public IP address confirmed that network connectivity was functioning correctly.
+The failure to resolve a domain name indicated a likely DNS name resolution issue..

 ## Step 2: